schedjoules/iOS-SDK/README.markdown

  - Examine the example app "SampleCalendarApp"

 ### And then:
- - Mail us at support@schedjoules.com and we'll provide you with your API key.
+ - Mail us at hello@schedjoules.com and we'll provide you with your API key.
  - Integrate the SchedJoules CalendarStore.framework within 5 minutes in your own app

-## AuthorizationToken
-You will need an AuthorizationToken to use the CalendarStore.
-Obtain one from support@schedjoules.com.

 ## License & Copyright
 You are allowed to use this framework, it's documentation, bundle resources and examples for the integration of the CalendarStore in your own app only.